Gernby/raspberry-pilot/README.md

 **Note: If you can't hit your household WiFi from your car, be sure to configure the Pi to hit your cellular hotspot and turn on your hotspot before booting up the Pi in the car.**

-### Black Panda
+Bring the Pi out the car.
+If you're using a White or Gray Panda, be sure to also bring a separate power supply and USB A to A cable.

-1. Connect the Pi to the Black Panda using the standard configuration (USB A on the Panda to USB C on the Pi)
+1a.
+For the Black Panda, connect the Pi to the Black Panda using the standard configuration (USB A on the Panda to USB C on the Pi)
+1b.
+For the White or Gray Panda, connect the power supply to the Pi via the USB C port and connect the Pi to the Panda using the USB A to A cable
 2. Turn on the car
 3. SSH into the Pi
-4. Edit `~/kegman.json` and change the value in `useAutoFlash` from `0` to `1`.
-5. Reboot the Pi and wait two minutes.
-The Panda should cycle through several colors before ending in a slow pulsing red.
-If the process ends in a fast flashing green LED, the process was not successful and you should reboot the Pi to try again.
+4. Run `sudo sudo sh ~/raspilot/flash_panda.sh recover`
-6. Once the flash is successful, you may wish to reboot the Pi before going out for your first drive.
+5. Once the flash is successful, you may wish to reboot the Pi before going out for your first drive.

-### White or Gray Panda

-1. Before taking the Pi outside, edit `~/kegman.json` and change the value in `useAutoFlash` from `0` to `1`.
-Safely shut down the Pi.
-2. Take the Pi outside with a separate power source, a USB C cable to power the Pi, and the USB A-to-A cable for flashing the Panda
-3. Connect the USB A-to-A cable between the Pi and the Panda
-4. Power up the Pi and wait two minutes.
-The Panda should cycle through several colors before ending in a slow pulsing color or combination of colors.
-If it the process ends in a fast flashing green LED, it was not successful.
-5. Unplug the power supply from the Pi.
-Remove the USB A-to-A cable from the Pi and the Panda.
+If you're using a White or Gray Panda, remember to unplug the power supply from the Pi and remove the USB A-to-A cable from the Pi and the Panda.
+Then connect the Pi to the Panda using the standard configuration (USB A in the Panda to USB C on the Pi).
+The USB A to A cable is not used under normal conditions.

 If you have successfully flashed the Panda, you are ready to calibrate and go for your first drive.
 If you are unable to flash the Panda or are not convinced that you have, come to Discord to discuss the issue.
-As a reminder, if you flashed a White or Gray Panda, you will need to reconfigure your setup to back to the standard configuration: the Panda is connected to the Pi via the USB A-to-C cable, with the USB A end in the Panda and the USB C end in the power port on the Pi.
-The USB A-to-A cable is not used during standard operation.

 ## First Drive and Training